OpenRiak/riak_kv/docs/RiakTheoryGuide.md

 # Riak KV - Theory Guide

-This guide is a work in progress, and provided insight into the underlying theories and processes which underpin the function of a riak cluster.
+This guide is a work in progress, and provides insight into the underlying theories and processes which underpin the function of a riak cluster.
 Understanding this theory will be helpful to understand the design, setup and operation of a Riak cluster.

 - [The ring and how data is distributed in Riak](#the-ring---the-distribution-of-vnodes)
 - [Handling of requests](#handling-requests)